 It is very important to remove topsoil and vegetation from the surface of the material source before beginning to process the material.
 Topsoil will contain organic matter which is never good for a road surface.
-Furthermore, in some agricultural regions of the country, the spread of noxious weeds can occur when parts of growing plants aggregate suppliers can provide test data from their stockpiles to show the gradation of their material.
-They may have further data such as plasticity index, percentage of fractured faces, soundness, etc. You simply have to ask for it.lt is wise to occasionally sample to verify their data.
-Good suppliers welcome this.
+Furthermore, in some agricultural regions of the country, the spread of noxious weeds can occur when parts of growing plants and/or the seeds are hauled out with the gravel and spread on rural roads.
+Several states have laws which allow authorities to quarantine material sources and stockpile sites to prevent the spread of weeds.
+Under these laws, the gravel cannot be removed even though your agency may already have ownership of it.
+It becomes very hard to guarantee that all problems have been eliminated before beginning to remove material again.
+The solution is to make sure the topsoil is removed and placed well out of the way.